Four Dots

 • Technical implementation: Specific code changes or configuration updates required

-• Testing requirements: How to QA the fix before deployment
+• Testing requirements: How to QA the fix, including SEO regression tests

 • Rollback plan: How to undo if the fix causes problems